jessepav/lacygoill-wiki-backup/vim/syntax_hl.md

 This is because:

-   1. the last statement wins, so `Foo` is highlighted by `syn match xDot`
+   1. the last statement wins, so `Foo` is highlighted by `syntax match xDot`

    2. Vim tries to match `Foo` at the top level first (before trying to match it inside `xFooBar`)